mhwalsh/lecture-guides/atom-install.md

 ## Atom Install Guide
-Follow these steps to get atom setup with the basic packages on your machine.

 ### Objects
 Install Atom and install a few useful plugins to help you work more affectively.